 Sapasui is adored in Samoa, a variation on the classic Chinese Chop Suey recipe, there are many different ways to cook this dish.

-This Sapasui recipe is authentically Samoan but allows you to use whichever meat you like.
+This Sapasui recipe is authentically Samoan, hailing straight from the beautiful Oceanic island.
 Typically, chicken, beef or pork is used, but you can use any or none of these meats in this recipe.

 The beauty of Sapasui is that you can also make it your own, adding in any number of vegetables or spices to suit your palette, so do feel free to experiment.